efficiency and quality

 of project objectives

-With a consortium as multidisciplinary as ARDAT, in order to ensure focused and integrated collaborative work across the consortium, we have a detailed strategy for project management, governance, and communication.
-The project is coordinated by University of Sheffield, managed by Pharmacoidea Ltd., and Pfizer Inc. is responsible for project lead.
+With a multidisciplinary consortium such as ARDAT, the management structure must ensure focused and integrated collaborative work across the consortium.
+As such, we have a detailed strategy for project management, governance, and communication.
+Whilst Pfizer Inc. is project lead, the project is coordinated by the University of Sheffield and managed by Pharmacoidea Ltd.

-Prof. Azzouz, formerly Director of Neurobiology at Oxford BioMedica Ltd, has an extensive record both in academia and in industry and expertise in the management of large research programmes (e.g. ERC Advanced, JPND).
+Professor Mimoun Azzouz is Chair of Translational Neuroscience at The University of Sheffield's Department of Neuroscience in the Sheffield Institute for Translational Neuroscience (SiTraN).
+He is an ERC Advanced Investigator and Director of the new Gene Therapy Innovation and Manufacturing Center (GTIMC) based in Sheffield.
 Prof. Azzouz has achieved international pre-eminence in the field of gene therapy applications and vector development for neurodegenerative diseases.
 He is currently leading a rich pipeline of gene therapy projects at various stages of pre-clinical and clinical development.
 His track record of translational research productivity is characterized by publications in top ranking scientific journals and patents.

 As a scientist, Dr. Letoha exploits heparan-sulfate proteoglycans' therapeutic potential and published several publications and patents in the field.
 As an entrepreneur, Dr. Letoha manages the business and scientific aspects of his company, Pharmacoidea, now serving as a managing entity for ARDAT.
 Previous participation in R&D projects funded by the Innovative Medicines Initiative proves that Dr. Letoha has hands-on knowledge of managing complex drug discovery projects, as required by ARDAT.